 1000 items found for your search.
 If no results were found please broaden your search.

-Effective immediately, the Tabard will be suspended for three terms, according to a statement to The Dartmouth from college spokesperson Diana Lawrence.
-Following the suspension, the Tabard will be subject to social and College probation until the end of 2017.
+Effective immediately, Beta Alpha Omega fraternity will be suspended for two terms, according to a statement to The Dartmouth from college spokesperson Diana Lawrence.

 The Hanover Zoning Board of Adjustment ruled on Monday that Sigma Alpha Epsilon fraternity lost its residential zoning status when the College derecognized the organization last winter.

 Dartmouth’s mission statement says that the College “educates the most promising students and prepares them for a lifetime of learning and of responsible leadership.”
 The faculty, for the most part, prepare us by teaching students how to think broadly on a large range of issues.
 Yet the Center for Professional Development promotes the idea that there are only a few opportunities out of college, namely finance or consulting.
 As a college that touts itself as a liberal arts school, Dartmouth must extend its career services so that it truly prepares all students for “a lifetime of learning and responsible leadership.”

 Women’s lacrosse head coach Amy Patton has resigned her position after an investigation into her conduct.

 Although the United Kingdom’s exit from the European Union — “Brexit” — may feel far removed from our isolated lives in the Dartmouth bubble, its consequences for those of us on this side of the pond are clear.
 Since the British government held the referendum on June 23, global stock markets are plummeting, with a record $3 trillion wiped from global markets the Friday and Monday following Brexit.